cmpaul/timein-chatbot/README.md

 npm install -g firebase-tools
 ```

+### 2. Clone this repo

+Clone or download this repo and open the `functions` directory.

+### 3. Create a Firebase project and configure the quickstart

+Create a Firebase Project on the [Firebase Console](https://console.firebase.google.com).

+Set up your Firebase project by running `firebase use --add`, select your Project ID and follow the instructions.

 > Doesn't work?
 You may need to [change npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

 ## Deploy the app to prod